 It’s not just for humans.
 Coconut is also great for dogs!
-It’s packed with calcium, potassium and magnesium, which are three crucial minerals that make up the building blocks of bone structure.
+It’s packed with calcium, potassium, and magnesium, which are three crucial minerals that make up the building blocks of bone structure.
 So if your dog is experiencing joint pain or has any bone-related issues, you may want to consider adding coconut to their diet instead of giving them supplements!

 This article will explore ten benefits of feeding your dog coconut.
 You’ll learn how it can help with chronic pain management and its potential role in preventing cancerous cells from forming inside the body.
 And more importantly, you’ll find out how easy it is to give your canine friend a taste of this delicious treat!
-So if you’re looking for some new ideas on what to add to your dog’s diet, consider this article a starting point.
+So if you’re looking for new ideas on what to add to your dog’s diet, consider this article a starting point.

-Coconut Oil Help With Chronic Pain Management
+Coconut Oil Helps With Chronic Pain Management

 Chronic pain management is a severe concern for seniors and other dog owners dealing with ageing canines.
-Arthritis, hip dysplasia and a host of other conditions require special attention, and it can be hard balancing the need for aggressive treatment against the desire to keep your pet comfortable.
+Arthritis, hip dysplasia, and a host of other conditions require special attention, and it can be hard balancing the need for aggressive treatment against the desire to keep your pet comfortable.
 Luckily, coconut oil has been shown to help with chronic pain management in dogs.

 In a study conducted by the Griffin Group, researchers successfully determined that dogs suffering from arthritis had reduced osteoarthritis inflammation after receiving topical treatments containing coconut oil.
 In another study, coconut oil was helpful as a treatment for arthritis, this time in dogs after their knee replacement surgeries.

 Coconut Oil Can Help Prevent Cancerous Cells From Forming